mrilikecoding/StreamPoseML/README.md

 ## Merging annotations with video keypoints / features

 A pain point found in related research was the lack of accessible tooling for merging keypoint data from training videos with the actual labeled annotation data.
 While there are tools that exist to annotate videos for model training, often in research contexts a specific annotation process is used at perhaps a different than the training will occur, making it cumbersome to later merge the annotation data with the video data.
 This work can be tedious on top of the already tedious task of labeling the data to begin with.
-However this task is straightforward with Poser assuming you have structured annotation data.
+However this task is straightforward with StreamPoseML assuming you have structured annotation data.
 First, copy `config.example.yml` into `config.yml`.

 ```
 cp config.example.yml config.yml